Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • French toast: this may sound like one of the typical French style breakfast foods, but I have yet to see it eaten at the regular breakfast table.
 The French for French toast is pain perdu, or lost bread; this dish occasionally pops up on weekends or even at suppertime.

 • Crêpes, or pancakes: while pancakes may be popular for breakfast in North America, they're rarely eaten at the French breakfast table.
 Like pain perdu, they tend to appear on weekends or for a light lunch or supper.
 Unlike their anglophone cousins' slathered syrup, they tend to be eaten with powdered sugar, lemon, honey or a stuffing of sorts, like chocolate sauce or chestnut cream.
+What we call crêpes are eaten for lunch, with a salad.

 • Meat spreads or pâté: In some countries, pulling out the pâté is believed to be the summit of French breakfasts.
 Not in France.
 These dishes are eaten before a main lunch or dinner dish, or as a light meal on their own but never for breakfast, unlike in neighbouring Germanic countries, where cold cuts for breakfast are common.